-From summer festivals to art exhibitions and guided wildlife walks, here is our pick of some of the best free days out and events taking place across the UK this August Bank Holiday weekend.
+Whether you fancy outdoor movie screenings, fruit picking or wildlife walks, here is our pick of some of the best days out across the UK this August Bank Holiday weekend.

 From long coastal walks and mountain climbs to riverside rambles and wildflower strolls, there are hundreds of beautiful summer walks to enjoy in the countryside and coast.
 Pack a picnic and choose a spot with a view to enjoy halfway and celebrate the end of summer.

 Food from the campfire always seems to taste better!
-Whether it’s campfire bread on a stick or halloumi and veg kebabs, campfires are a great way to encourage children to learn essential outdoor skills.
+Whether it’s campfire bread on a stick or halloumi and veg kebabs, campfires are a great way to encourage children to learn a bit of bushcraft.
 See our recipe section for inspiration.

 Explore Britain’s coastline or waterways by kayak, canoe or paddleboard

 Head down to the sea or a river and try your hand at canoeing, kayaking or paddleboarding.
-It’s a great way to exercise and can help you destress and reconnect with nature.
+It’s a great way to exercise and can help you reconnect with nature.
 You can do it on any stretch of water, but you can’t beat paddling along your local coastline.
 It’s easy to license your boat, kayak or canoe – make sure you do this first.

 Summer foraging and fruit picking